adobe/aio-cli-plugin-app/README.md

   -v, --verbose                        Verbose output

-  -w, --workspace-name=workspace-name  Specify the Adobe Developer Console Workspace name to import the configuration
+  -w, --workspace=workspace            Specify the Adobe Developer Console Workspace name to import the configuration
                                        from

+  -w, --workspace-name=workspace-name  [DEPRECATED]: please use --workspace instead

   --confirm-service-sync               Skip the Service sync prompt and overwrite Service subscriptions in the new
                                        Workspace with current subscriptions